LiJiahang617/Road-Former/README.md

 - [2024/03/31]: Our paper RoadFormer has been accepted by the IEEE T-IV 2024.
 Stay tuned for the RoadFormer+!
 - [2024/07/17]: Our series of works, RoadFormer and RoadFormer+, are nearing completion.
 Upon finalizing the organization of the code, we will release it.
 Stay tuned for updates!
 - [2024/08/21]: Our paper RoadFormer+ has been accepted by the IEEE T-IV 2024.
 Stay tuned for our code!
-- [2024/08/22]: The implementation of our RoadFormer series, has been released, the utilized SYN-UDTIRI will be released soon, stay tuned!
+- [2024/08/22]: The implementation of our RoadFormer series, has been released, the utilized SYN-UDTIRI will be released soon.
--

 ## Citation
 If you find our works useful in your research, please consider citing: